algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 }
 ```

-This function will simply take the value that our refinementList says is relevant for that refinement, and put it in the current state of our App.
+This function will take the value that our refinementList says is relevant for that refinement, and put it in the current state of our App.
 Now we have communication in both directions between the search state and with the state of our hits.
 Next up: adding new refinements.

 ## Refining from within hits